TeleXitos

 TeleXitos is an American Spanish language digital multicast television network owned by NBCUniversal Telemundo Enterprises, a subsidiary of the NBCUniversal Filmed and Entertainment division of NBCUniversal, itself a division of Comcast.
-Aimed at the Hispanic and Latin American community, the network aired a mix of dramatic television series from the 1970s to the 2000s and movies, before changing to a near simulcast of Universo programming in the mid-2020s.
-All programming consists of shows dubbed into Spanish.
+Aimed at the Hispanic and Latin American community, the network aired a mix of dubbed dramatic television series from the 1970s to the 2000s and movies, before changing to a near simulcast of Universo programming in the mid-2020s.

 History

 Telenovela format as Éxitos TV

 Original logo as Exitos TV, used from January 28, 2012, to November 30, 2014.
 Exitos TV used as screen bug until December 1, 2015.

 The network traces its origins to Éxitos TV, a digital multicast network launched by Telemundo Station Group on January 28, 2012; Éxitos primarily focused on reruns of telenovelas from the 1990s and 2000s that were previously broadcast on sister network Telemundo.
 The network was initially launched on the digital subchannels of Telemundo's owned-and-operated stations.